MarcM29/Information_retrieval/README.md

 # Info retrieval Project
-Authors: \n
-Marc McCombe & Xiangyu Lu
+Authors: Marc McCombe & Xiangyu Lu

 # Program description:
 A complete information retrieval system that reads a vast document collection consisting of thousands of documents.
 Based on an